 In recent months, under the pressure of the COVID-19 emergency, pharmacies have become more and more involved in the delivery of healthcare services to patients, in support of healthcare facilities and operating under the umbrella of the National Health Service (“NHS”).
 This phenomenon has given a big boost to implementation of the concept of a “Pharmacy of Services.”
-Although that concept has existed for more than 10 years now, it has not yet been fully established.
+Indeed, although that concept has existed for more than 10 years now, it had not yet been fully established so far.

 A brief history

 The concept of a “Pharmacy of Services,” as opposed to the role of the pharmacy as a mere drug distributor, was first introduced in Italy by Law No. 69/2009.
 That was implemented by Legislative Decree No. 153 of October 3, 2009 (“Leg.
 Decree 153/2009”), which still remains the legislative framework on this topic.

 Leg.
 Decree 153/2009, which identifies the services that may be provided by pharmacies within the NHS, was further supplemented by three Ministerial Decrees issued between 2010 and 2011.
 Those allow the following services to be delivered to patients in a pharmacy:

 - first-level analytical services falling within the scope of self-monitoring that can be carried out in pharmacies by means of self-diagnostic tests (e.g., blood glucose, cholesterol, and triglyceride testing);